 3. Financial: I have been raising children since the mid-1980’s.
 Over the years, I have seen the fees required by public schools get bigger and bigger.
 Parents are now forced to pay for registration fees, book fees, activity fees, bus fees, required supplies, and just about any other fee you can imagine.
 Though some Denver area courts might find that C.R.S.
 14-10-115, the Colorado child support statute, requires the splitting of these fees, others do not.
 C.R.S.
 14-10-115 does not expressly address these types of fees.
 Thus, one could argue that the child support recipient is solely responsible for such.
 This is not necessarily fair.
 Often times, parties will agree to the splitting of these fees, whether proportionately to income or equally.
 If you have been ordered to split these fees, or have agreed to do so, do it.
 You don’t want litigation costs and attorney fees to arise over a couple of hundred dollars of fees arising here or there.
 Certainly elective acitivies, like chess club or the track team, are different.
 If you have mutually agreed to such, you are on the hook.
 If you have not, the other parent will bear the cost should he or she elect to unilaterally enroll the child.
 Keep in mind, band, orchestra, and theater are sometimes classes, with extra financial components.
 If your child is in one of these classes, it is because he or she wants to be.
 Pay your part, if you are financially able.

-I could write a novel about all the issues we see regarding kids, custody, and school in Denver family law cases.
+I could write a novel about all the issues we see as Denver family law attorneys regarding kids, custody, and school in family law cases.
 Maybe someday I will.